brianbader/nyc_taxi/README.md

 # Predicting Taxi Pickups Frequencies by Neighborhood Using Random Forests

 It would be of interest to taxi dispatchers to be able to predict the frequency of pickups by location.
-The following shows the frequency of taxi pickups (by latitude / longitude pair rounded to three digits), by hour from January 2009 - June 2016.
+The following shows the true frequency of taxi pickups (by latitude / longitude pair rounded to three digits), by hour from January 2009 - June 2016.
 It's quite beautiful, and you can clearly see the ebb and flow of airport pickups (particularly JFK).

 ![alt text](https://github.com/geekman1/nyc_taxi/blob/master/plots/pickups_movie.gif "Actual Pickups by Hour, Location")